Introspection: Recent developments

 Even when their introspections are uninformative, people still give confident descriptions of their mental processes, being "unaware of their unawareness".
 This phenomenon has been termed the introspection illusion and has been used to explain some cognitive biases and belief in some paranormal phenomena.
 When making judgements about themselves, subjects treat their own introspections as reliable, whereas they judge other people based on their behavior.
 This can lead to illusions of superiority.
 For example, people generally see themselves as less conformist than others, and this seems to be because they do not introspect any urge to conform.
 Another reliable finding is that people generally see themselves as less biased than everyone else, because they are not likely to introspect any biased thought processes.

 One experiment tried to give their subjects access to others' introspections.
 They made audio recordings of subjects who had been told to say whatever came into their heads as they answered a question about their own bias.
 Although subjects persuaded themselves they were unlikely to be biased, their introspective reports did not sway the assessments of observers.
 When subjects were explicitly told to avoid relying on introspection, their assessments of their own bias became more realistic.

 In religion

+Buddhism

+In Buddhism, Sampajañña refers to "the mental process by which one continuously monitors one's own body and mind.
+In the practice of śamatha, its principal function is to note the occurrence of laxity and excitation."
+It is of central importance for meditative practice in all Buddhist traditions.

+Judaism

+In Judaism, particularly in the teachings of the practitioners of Mussar a person could achieve progress in perfecting their character traits through a daily "Cheshbon Hanefesh," or Accounting of the Soul.
+In the practice of Cheshbon Hanefesh, a person introspects about themselves, their day, their faults, progress, and so on, and over time can use the data and process to change behavior and thoughts.
+Introspection is encouraged during the penitent season in the month of Elul in order to correct the year's sins through repentance, which in Judaism begins with recalling and recognizing them.

 Christianity

+In Christianity, perfection is not just the possession and preservation of sanctifying grace, since perfection is determined by one's action, although Christian mysticism has gained a renewed interest in western Christianity and is prominent in eastern Christianity.

 In Eastern Christianity some concepts addressing human needs, such as sober introspection (nepsis), require watchfulness of the human heart and the conflicts of the human nous, heart or mind.
 Noetic understanding can not be achieved by rational or discursive thought (i.e. systemization).

+Rationalists view prayer as a way to help train a person to focus on divinity through philosophy and intellectual contemplation (meditation).

 Jainism

 Jains practise pratikraman (Sanskrit "introspection"), a process of repentance of wrongdoings during their daily life, and remind themselves to refrain from doing so again.
 Devout Jains often do Pratikraman at least twice a day.
+Many practice Pratikraman on holy days such as Samvatsari, or Forgiveness Day.